Contents

 I hope this letter will personally reach as many members of the

-Palestinian leadership as possible, and that they will be encouraged
+Palestinian leadership as possible, and that they will be

 to continue on a path to peace.